Skip to content

 7. What is the converse of the Silence Theorem?
 Is a civilization that constantly broadcasts displaying strength or immaturity?

-3. Enrico Fermi (1901–1954), Italian-American physicist, posed his famous question (“Where is everybody?”) over lunch at Los Alamos National Laboratory in the summer of 1950.
-His argument: if interstellar travel is physically possible, given the age of the galaxy, extraterrestrial civilizations should have colonized the entire Milky Way by now.↩︎
+4. Enrico Fermi (1901–1954), Italian-American physicist, posed his famous question (“Where is everybody?”) over lunch at Los Alamos National Laboratory in the summer of 1950.
+His argument: if interstellar travel is physically possible, given the age of the galaxy, extraterrestrial civilizations should have colonized the entire Milky Way by now.
+The numbers give it force: even at speeds far below that of light, a single expansionist civilization could spread across the galaxy in a few million years, a blink against its ten-billion-year age, so the emptiness we observe is genuinely surprising.↩︎

 Was this chapter helpful?